-Updated on Friday, February 28th, this is the Massachusetts Commission for the Blind Information Network.
+Updated on Friday, April 11th, this is the Massachusetts Commission for the Blind (MCB) Information Network.
 This information can be accessed on the MCB Voice Information System at 617-626-7660 and 800-392-6450.
 You can say “tape” or “telephone tape” into the phone.
 This message is also available on "Newsline," the accessible newspaper service by pressing number 2, the local Channel, and in the "Massachusetts Commission for the Blind" section of “Newsline”.
 This update is produced by Wayne Levy.

 April 27, 2014

 The Carroll Center for the Blind will also be hosting their 2nd Annual Canines for Carroll Dog Walk on Sunday, April 27, 2014 at 9:00 AM.
 Registration begins at 8:00 AM.
 The walk is two miles long and winds its way through the beautiful neighborhood streets of Newton, beginning and ending at the Carroll Center.
 There are also shortcuts for those who do not wish to walk the full two miles.
 Service dogs belonging to individuals who are blind and visually impaired and friends will lead the walk.
 You can register and find out more information about the walk at www.firstgiving.com/1564/canines-for-carroll-2014

 May 18, 2014